 Field: Latin America; Advisor: Milanich; Year: 2018

 Mariana is a PhD candidate.
 Her dissertation explores the relationship between state formation and regimes of unfree labor in postcolonial Latin America, with a focus on nineteenth-century Paraguay.
-Her research, funded by the Social Science Research Council, lies at the intersection of the history of popular politics, the social history of labor, comparative slavery studies, and state making.
+The project lies at the intersection of the history of popular politics, the social history of labor, comparative slavery studies, and state making.
+Her research has been funded by the Social Science Research Council, the New York Public Library, and Yale University’s Beinecke Library.

 Prior to coming to Columbia, Mariana studied history at the University of Buenos Aires, in Argentina, and conducted research on the history of workers and artisans in nineteenth-century Buenos Aires.
 She has been involved in different public history initiatives.
 For two years, she worked as researcher and exhibition curator at the Museo Nacional del Cabildo.
 She also co-created the website and podcast series The Sounds of Calibán: A History of Latin America through Music (funded by the Cultural Sponsorship Program of the city of Buenos Aires and the History Department at Columbia, respectively).